limshoonkit/WFGY/ProblemMap/Atlas/Fixes/README.md

 > deeper bridge second
 > community extension third

+Structured auto-repair planning may grow inside that broader future-facing layer, but it should not erase the current route-first discipline.

 ---

 ## One-line status

-**This folder is the repair-facing extension layer of the Atlas system, combining official first repair guidance, deeper WFGY bridge logic, and community-contributed implementation paths.**
+**This folder is the repair-facing extension layer of the Atlas system, combining official first repair guidance, deeper WFGY bridge logic, community-contributed implementation paths, and an early structured auto-repair planning direction.**

 ---